-During these events, Roanoke County staff and/or Clean Valley Council staff, under contract with Roanoke County, addressed questions and comments about stormwater and water quality.
+During these events, Clean Valley Council staff, under contract with Roanoke County, addressed questions and comments about stormwater and water quality.
 Information highlighted at the booths included the benefits of stream buffers, the differences between storm and sanitary sewers, and the importance of pet waste pick up and disposal.